strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 In the third part of this blog post series we will look at exposing Kafka using OpenShift Routes.
 This post will explain how routes work and how they can be used with Kafka.
 Routes are available only on OpenShift.
-But if you are a Kubernetes user, don't be sad, one of the next part will be about using Kubernetes Ingress which is similar to OpenShift routes.
+But if you are a Kubernetes user, don't be sad, one of the next parts will be about using Kubernetes Ingress which is similar to OpenShift routes.

 <!--more-->